putitsimply/christian-bible-explained/daniel.md

 ## Big ideas

-* Staying loyal to your beliefs can be costly, but the stories highlight courage under pressure.
+* Staying loyal to one’s beliefs can be costly, but the stories highlight courage under pressure.
 * Empires and rulers look powerful, but the book keeps reminding readers that power changes and does not last.
 * The visions use symbols to express hope that injustice and cruelty will not win forever.